Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/03-LAB_SC_100_Lab2_Ex2_Conditional_Access.md

 1. Close the **Conditional Access Policy details** and the **Activity Details: Sign-ins**.

-You have now successfully tested and ensured access to all cloud applications from within the company's network.
+   >**Success!** You have now successfully tested and ensured access to all cloud applications from within the company's network.
 You have also checked the Sign-in logs, to ensure, that the policy works as intended and uses the correct assignments and conditions to restrict access to your cloud applications from outside the company's network.

 ### Task 4 - Company-wide policy rollout